marikadimarcantonio/HowApproximateIsABC/README.md

 Practical difficulties on implementing ABC.

 ## GenusDataset
-Analizing practical difficulties in ABC algorithm: how to choose summary statistics and kernel.
+Analizing practical difficulties in ABC algorithm: how to choose _summary statistics_ and _kernel_.

 ## DarwinDataset
-Analizing practical difficulties in ABC algorithm: how to choose the proposal.
+Analizing practical difficulties in ABC algorithm: how to choose the _proposal_.